-- 10. In most securitization transactions, the first key step in analyzing the credit quality of the securitized assets is determining the amount of credit support necessary, in our opinion, to maintain a rating at the 'AAA' level.
+- 10. In most securitization transactions, the first key step in analyzing the credit quality of the securitized assets is determining the amount of credit support necessary, in our opinion, to maintain a rating at S&P Global Ratings' 'AAA' level.
 That determination is equivalent to estimating the amount of losses that the assets would suffer under conditions of extreme stress.
 The estimation can include reference to historical studies of the subject asset class or, when such studies are not available and as we deem appropriate, comparison or benchmarking relative to asset classes for which such studies do exist. - 11.
 For some asset classes, the estimation may proceed in stages: We might separately estimate asset default frequencies and loss severities under extreme stress conditions and then combine those components to form the overall loss estimate.
 Similarly, for some asset classes, the estimation may use generalizations based on historical studies, such as the notion that losses under extreme stress conditions can be estimated as a multiple of expected losses, with the multiple potentially varying for different asset classes. - 12.
-For some asset classes, Standard & Poor's defines an archetypical asset pool and uses it as a comparison benchmark for gauging the estimated losses under extreme stress for pools underlying actual transactions in such asset classes.
-In some cases, the maximum rating for the highest rated security may be below 'AAA' based on our assessment of factors such as country risk, or transfer and convertibility risk, and we would adjust the analysis accordingly. - 13.
+For some asset classes, Taiwan Ratings defines an archetypical asset pool and uses it as a comparison benchmark for gauging the estimated losses under extreme stress for pools underlying actual transactions in such asset classes. - 13.
 In many securitization transactions, a key step in analyzing the credit quality of the securitized assets is estimating the level of expected losses.
-The level of expected losses generally corresponds to the amount of credit enhancement associated with the 'B' rating level.
+The level of expected losses generally corresponds to the amount of credit enhancement associated with S&P Global Ratings' 'B' rating level, or 'twB+' to 'twBB' level under Taiwan Ratings' scale.
 Estimation of expected losses generally uses the recent performance of similar assets as a guide.
 The estimation may include adjustments based on our assessment of current trends, as well as evolving market practices. - 14.
-Interpolation is one of the methods we may use when we analyze the amount of credit enhancement associated with the rating levels between 'AAA' and 'B' for transactions in certain asset classes.
-For other asset classes, we create specific benchmarks, such as coverage multiples or simulated default rates, within a mathematical simulation model. - 15.
+Interpolation is one of the methods we may use when we analyze the amount of credit enhancement associated with the rating levels between S&P Global Ratings' 'AAA' and 'B' for transactions in certain asset classes.
+For other asset classes, specific benchmarks, such as coverage multiples or simulated default rates, within a mathematical simulation model, are created.
+Taiwan Ratings will consider the correlation between its ratings scale and that of the S&P Global Ratings, and adjust for the respective credit enhancement under different rating levels to ensure alignment with the general mapping guideline between the two scales. - 15.
 Our view on the credit quality of a pool of assets may change over time.
 The performance of the pool may diverge from expectations and that divergence may reveal credit strengths or weakness that were not previously apparent.
 Through our surveillance processes, we reassess the credit quality of the pool based on certain information regarding the observed performance and other factors we deem relevant.